 (A) Any system or combination of systems located on the same property or serving the same facility and having a total sewage flow design capacity greater than 2,500 gpd.
 Flows from single family residences or equivalent flows on separate systems incidental to the purpose of the large system or combination of systems (e.g., caretaker residence for a mobile home park) need not be included;

-(B) A system of any size, if the septic tank effluent produced is greater than residential strength wastewater as defined in OAR 340-071-0100;
+(B) A system of any size, if the septic tank effluent produced is greater than residential strength wastewater as defined in OAR 340-071-0100 or systems using mechanical or chemical pretreatment to achieve residential strength wastewater;

 (C) Except as provided for in section (16)(d) of this rule, other systems that are not described in this division and do not discharge to surface public waters or the ground surface.